affinda/affinda-python/docs/sync_operations.md

 def get_reformatted_resume(identifier, **kwargs)
 ```

-Gets reformatting results for a specific resume.
+Get reformatting results for a specific resume.

 Returns all the reformatting results for that resume if processing is completed.
 The ``identifier`` is the unique ID returned after POST-ing the resume via the